fredzannarbor/Codexes2Gemini/README.md

 4. Write the book.
 5. Create metadata for the book "bottom up" (based on what its content actually is) rather than "top down" (what authors and publishers _think_ it is.)

-## Key Features

-- **Parts-of-the-Book Awareness**: Make your prompts and context fully aware of the inherent logical structure of codex books, known as the "parts of the book".
-- **Facts and Assumptions In Context**:
-- **Outline Generation:** Craft detailed outlines for codex books using your chosen personas.
-- **Content Generation:**  Write entire books using a long codex as factual context for your outline.
-- **Metadata Generation:**  Create rich metadata for your book based on its actual content, rather than assumptions.

 ##